Certifiers Make Neural Networks Vulnerable to Availability Attacks: Availability Attacks against Certification

-In this setting, the adversary has complete control over the training process, including the loss function.
+In this setting, the adversary has \emph{direct access} and controls the training process, including the loss function.
 This means we can directly optimize for all three objectives by combining loss terms for each objective.
-In this work, we present concrete losses for the task of image classification.
-However, the concept generalizes well to other data types and tasks.
+We present concrete losses for image classification here, but the concept generalizes to other data types and tasks.

 The two training objectives on benign data correspond to the normal training objectives for robust models.
 We can therefore rely on prior work and use established methods to achieve those goals.
 In particular, we use the standard cross-entropy loss to encourage high model accuracy (\cref{eq:natural_expectation}), denoted as $\lnatural(f_\theta(x), y)$.